|Mills Act Property Tax Abatement Program|

 The Mills Act is especially beneficial for recent buyers of historic sites, or owners who may have recently had a property transfer or tax reassessment.
 Since going dormant in 2006, review of the City's Mills Act Program and existing contracts has been underway, in accordance with historic preservation standards and specific contract requirements.

 Attend two important events to learn about how to qualify and apply for tax benefits while also preserving the City's designated landmarks.

-Two (Pre-Application and Application) workshops were conducted on March 12 and March 26, 2016 to provide the public with more specific information on the Mills Act application process.
-All potential applicants or their representative were required to attend the Pre-Application Workshop on March 12, 2016.
+All potential applicants or their representative are required to attend the Pre-Application Workshop on February 25, 2017.
 Mills Act applications are processed once a year, during the application period.
-The deadline to submit an application is Friday, April 1, 2016.
+The deadline to submit an application is Friday, March 17, 2017.

 Mills Act Documents and Reference Materials

 The Historic Preservation Element of the adopted Long Beach 2030 General Plan Update provides a framework for a comprehensive preservation program, including provisions for the designation of landmarks and historic districts, rehabilitation of historic structures, and incentives for historic preservation.
 Historic Preservation Element

 For questions regarding the Mills Act, please call Alejandro Plascencia at 562-570-6437 or e-mail firstname.lastname@example.org.